hoprnet/uHTTP-lib/service-worker/README.md

 The package has to be added to main dependencies and not the devDependencies.

-Add `uhttp-post-build-react" to your build process right after the build is finished:
+Add "uhttp-post-build-react" to your build process right after the build is finished:

 eg: